 CSR risk information is not (yet) available for all countries and products, so if no results are found, it does not imply that there are no risks.
 We are constantly working on making the tool as complete as possible.
 Do you have any suggestions for useful tools or relevant sources for specific countries/products that should be included in the CSR Risk Check?
-Send us an email at firstname.lastname@example.org!
+Please fill in this contact form with your suggestions!

 Why do I only receive general risks for my product group?

 Try searching for a more specific product group.
 For example, if you enter 'textiles', you do not get results for 'cotton', because textiles are not necessarily made out of cotton.
 You are advised to enter cotton as well, as a more specific product.